What should I expect after learning about the NJ STARS program?

 On June 21, 2021, the full New Jersey Council of County Colleges unanimously approved a resolution that changes the test used for final NJ STARS eligibility, designating “a student’s high school academic ranking as the test of a student’s final eligibility for NJ STARS.”

-Accordingly, prospective NJ STARS students no longer have to take the Next Generation Accuplacer placement tests but they must be waived from taking the tests before registering for their courses.
+Accordingly, prospective NJ STARS students no longer have to take placement tests but they must be waived from taking the tests before registering for their courses.
 Students who still wish to take the placement tests may do so.
 If a student takes the tests and requires a remedial course or courses, they can either choose to be waived, or they can take the remedial course or courses if necessary, but they must still register for 12 or more college-level credits.
 Please note: NJ STARS will only pay for college-level courses.

 First Steps